jejomath/RVC/README.md

 check.
 The default number of steps is 3, but this can be changed with the "iteration" parameter in the "fit" function.

+A second option is centroid sharing, which allows each centroid to "see" data points that are closer to adjacent centroids.
+For the update step, each data point is assigned to the n closest centroids rather the just the single closest centroid, and the centroid is updated based on all these assigned points.
+For n=1, this is just the standard K-means-style update.
+You can change sharing by setting the centroid_sharing parameter to your desired n.